ProjectAussie/GERMLINE/test/readme.md

 ### Steps to update and release a new version

-* Change the source code on a branch and test test test
+* Change the source code on a branch and test test test (`bash run_tests.sh in the /test directory`)
 * Document the updated tests
 * Bump the version number in Germline_0001.cpp
 * Update the change log